 - Digestive problems

-A vitamin B12 deficiency also impairs oxygen transport.
-Vitamin B12 helps to build iron into the blood - iron, in turn, transports oxygen through the body.
-Insufficient oxygen in the organism is associated with decreased performance and concentration, immunodeficiency, exhaustion and fatigue[1, 26].
+A vitamin B12 deficiency also impairs the transportation of oxygen around the body.
+Vitamin B12 helps to build iron into the blood – iron, in turn, transports oxygen through the body.
+Insufficient oxygen in our bodies can lead to decreased performance and concentration, immunodeficiency, exhaustion and fatigue.[1, 26]

-Vitamin B12 is responsible for the protection of neurons.
-If the vitamin cannot fulfil this responsibility due to a deficiency, fewer nerve fibres are formed in the spinal cord.
+Vitamin B12 is responsible for protecting neurons.
+If the vitamin cannot fulfil this function due to a deficiency, fewer nerve fibres are formed in the spinal cord.
 This can lead to neurological symptoms such as:

 - Nervousness and irritability

-It is also being investigated whether preparations containing vitamin B12, folic acid and vitamin B6 can relieve depressive symptoms.
+It is also being investigated whether supplements containing vitamin B12, folic acid and vitamin B6 can relieve depressive symptoms.
 The results are not yet clear.
-Some researchers recommend taking folic acid (800 micrograms per day) and vitamin B12 (1 milligram per day) to support depression treatment.[32, 33].
+Some researchers recommend taking folic acid (800 microgrammes per day) and vitamin B12 (1 milligram per day) to support depression treatment.[32, 33].

 The symptoms of a pronounced vitamin B12 deficiency are similar to those of other neurological diseases – pain and numbness, for example, can also occur in herniated discs.
 This is another reason why vitamin B12 deficiency is often diagnosed very late.

-Over time, vitamin B12 deficiency can cause damage from impaired nerve cells and anaemia - and may make Alzheimer's disease more likely.
-The connections have not yet been clarified and studies have so far failed to produce consistent results.
-However, there are indications that an optimal supply of B vitamins and folic acid can contribute to mental fitness in old age..
+Over time, vitamin B12 deficiency can cause damage from impaired nerve cells and anaemia – and may increase the risk of developing Alzheimer’s disease.
+The medical links between this illness and a vitamin B12 deficiency have not yet been clarified, and studies have so far failed to produce consistent results.
+However, there are indications that an optimal supply of B vitamins and folic acid can contribute to optimal mental health in old age.

-Alzheimer's disease is a brain disorder that almost always occurs in people over the age of 60.
-According to one study, it affects 14 percent of people over 70 and 37 percent of people over 90.
-Alzheimer's disease mainly manifests itself in memory, orientation and speech disorders as well as personality changes.
+Alzheimer’s disease is a brain disorder that almost always occurs in people over the age of 60.
+According to one study, it affects 14 per cent of people over 70 and 37 per cent of people over 90.
+Alzheimer’s disease mainly affects memory, orientation and speech, as well as personality changes.

 Vitamin B12 deficiency may contribute to the development of cardiovascular diseases such as cardiac insufficiency, stroke and heart attack.

 What does vitamin B12 have in common with the cardiovascular system?
 It is primarily the amino acid homocysteine.
-Vitamin B12 breaks down homocysteine and converts it into other substances that contribute to the folic acid metabolism.
+Vitamin B12 breaks down homocysteine and converts it into other substances that contribute to folic acid metabolism.
 If your body does not have enough vitamin B12 available, it breaks down less homocysteine.
-The concentration of the amino acid increases - and with it the risk of arteriosclerosis, i.e. calcification and narrowing of the blood vessels.
+The concentration of the amino acid increases – and with it, the risk of arteriosclerosis – that is, the calcification and narrowing of the blood vessels.
 This is one of the strongest risk factors for heart attack, stroke and other cardiovascular diseases.

-Good to know: Cardiovascular diseases are responsible for one third of deaths worldwide - and the trend is rising.
+Did you know that cardiovascular diseases are responsible for one-third of deaths worldwide – and the trend is rising.

-Reduced vision may also be a sign of cobalamin deficiency.
-The involvement of vitamin B12 in certain messenger substances and hormones can also lead to psychological disorders such as depression and psychosis.
-If there is a lack of vitamin B12, energy metabolism is also disturbed, which can lead to muscle weakness, exhaustion, fatigue and lack of concentration.
-A deficiency can also manifest itself in digestive disorders such as loss of appetite, diarrhoea, constipation and inflammatory reactions in the mouth, stomach and intestines.
+Reduced vision may also be a sign of vitamin B12 deficiency.
+The connection between vitamin B12 and certain messenger substances and hormones can also lead to psychological disorders such as depression and psychosis.
+If there is a lack of vitamin B12, this can disrupt energy metabolism, which can lead to muscle weakness, exhaustion, fatigue and lack of concentration.
+A deficiency can also manifest itself in digestive disorders such as loss of appetite, diarrhoea, constipation and inflammation in the mouth, stomach and intestines.

-A blood test will tell you more about your Vitamin B12 supply.
+A blood test can tell you more about your vitamin B12 levels.
 Various levels can be measured.
-Holo-Transcobalamin (Holo-TC) is a particularly meaningful parameter.
+Holo-Transcobalamin (Holo-TC) is a particularly useful parameter, by which you can check your vitamin B12 levels.
 Holo-Transcobalamin is the transport form of vitamin B12, which binds to proteins in the blood.
 It is the only form that can be absorbed by all cells of the body.
 A low Holo-TC level is an early warning sign of a vitamin B12 deficiency.

-How can I test my Vitamin B12 level?
+How can I check my B12 level at home?

-For the test, you remove a few drops of blood yourself with a finger prick and send your blood sample to our specialist laboratory.
-After the evaluation, you will receive a comprehensive result report with your Holo-Transcobalamin level as well as concrete recommendations for action to improve your vitamin B12 level.
+For the test, you collect a few drops of blood yourself with a finger prick and send your blood sample to a specialist laboratory.
+After it has been analysed, you will usually receive your results with your Holo-Transcobalamin levels – you might even receive recommendations on steps you can take to improve your vitamin B12 levels.

-If you have noticed an insufficient supply of vitamin B12 or a vitamin B12 deficiency, the solution is clear: You have to increase your supply of vitamin B12.
-Which steps you should take depends on the extent of the undersupply.
+If you are aware that you are deficient in vitamin B12, you have to boost your vitamin B12 levels.
+Which steps you should take depends on the extent of the deficiency.
 If you suffer from a severe deficiency, you should consult a doctor to check whether the deficiency has possible consequences for your health.

 Generally, there are three different ways to improve vitamin B12 levels: